Information for private individuals

 The ban on credits does not prevent you from obtaining a loan.
 However, the lenders will have to consider the grant of the loan even more carefully than usual.
 The ban on credits serves as a safeguard if your personal information has been stolen and someone is trying to apply for a loan using your identity.
 In addition, it is a tool that you can use for controlling your personal finances.

 You can lift the ban at any time.

-The links take you to sanastot.suomi.fi, making a new window appear.
+The links below take you to the sanastot.suomi.fi website, opening on a new tab.